primefaces/primefaces/docs/11_0_0/components/dialog.md

 | .ui-dialog-content | Dialog body

 As skinning style classes are global, see the main theming section for more information.

-## Tips

-- A facet called “header" is available to provide custom content inside header instead of using header attribute.

 ## Modal
 The dialog support for `modal='true'` works very well.
 However, there is a use case where the background area of the